 - CESS produces and maintains all original data from experiments and does not provide access to it to any third party except to the extent required by law.

-- All original data is anonymized (wherever possible) and stored on a secure server and/or hard drive located at one of CESS’s Centres.
+- All original data is anonymized (wherever possible) and stored on a secure server and/or hard drive housed at CESS.

 - CESS provides researchers with fully anonymized copies of the data produced during their experiment.